 7.03 Fiscal Year.
 The fiscal year of the Company will end on December 31 of each year.

 7.04 Tax Matters Member.
-Marla Robinson is hereby designated as the initial “tax matters partner” of the Company.
+Nicholas Keramaris is hereby designated as the initial “tax matters partner” of the Company.
 The “tax matters partner” is hereby authorized to and will perform all duties of a tax matters partner under the Code and will serve as tax matters partner until his, her or its resignation or until the designation of his, her or its successor, whichever occurs sooner.
 The tax matters partner will not take any action which may be binding upon any Member unless such Member expressly consents to such action in writing.

 ARTICLE VIII